-REQUIRED TEXT/RESOURCE MATERIALS: Business Mathematics in Canada, Tenth Edition (2020).
-McGraw-Hill Ryerson.
-Jerome and Worswick.
+REQUIRED TEXT/RESOURCE MATERIALS: Business Mathematics in Canada: Tenth Edition.
+(2020).
+F. Ernest Jerome and Tracy Worswick.
+McGraw-Hill.

-All students must have access to Connect.
+All students must have online access to the online lessons and online quizzes.
 You must have an access code in order to gain access to the online resources.
-McGraw-Hill ConnectTM is a web-based assignment and assessment platform that gives students the means to better connect with their coursework, and with the important concepts that they will need to know for success now and in the future.
+It is the student's choice if they purchase a textbook with access code, or e-textbook with access code.
 If you have purchased a used book, you will have to purchase an access code separately.
-Instructions to do this are available in the Registration Module.

-Sharp EL - 738 Calculator
+Sharp EL - 738XT Calculator